stefanzmf/sublimentz/JsFormat/README.md

 "Preferences" -> "Browse Packages" option in sublime takes you.

 #### Package Control
+JsFormat is now included in the default repository channel for Package Control.
+It should show up in your install list with no changes.

+If it does not show up, or you are on an older version of Package Control:
 Add https://github.com/jdc0589/JsFormat as a Package Control repository.
 JsFormat will show up in the package install list.